shajra/nix-project/doc/nix-usage-noflakes.md

 Everything under `/nix/var/nix/profiles` is also considered a GC root.
 This is why users, by convention, use this location to store their Nix profiles with `nix-env`.

 Also, note that if you delete a “result\*” link and call `nix-collect-garbage`, though some garbage may be reclaimed, you may find that an old profile keeps the program alive.
-Use `nix-collect-garbage`'s `--delete-old` switch to delete old profiles (it just calls `nix-env --delete-generations` on your behalf).
+Use `nix-collect-garbage`'s `--delete-old` option to delete old profiles (it just calls `nix-env --delete-generations` on your behalf).

 It's also good to know that `nix-collect-garbage` won't delete packages referenced by any running processes.
 In the case of `nix run` no garbage collection root symlink is created under `/nix/var/nix/gcroots`, but while `nix run` is running `nix-collect-garbage` won't delete packages needed by the running command.
 However, once the `nix run` call exits, any packages pulled from a substituter or built locally are candidates for deletion by `nix-collect-garbage`.
 If you called `nix run` again after garbage collecting, those packages may be pulled or built again.